 GameSparks offers a competitive market rate, with three options available:

-- Development – which includes all the essentials required for developing backend, cloud service, documentation, and so on.
+- Development – Includes all the essentials required for developing the backend, cloud service, documentation, and so on.
 It’s free.

-- Standard – which includes everything from development, and much more like publishing rights and more connections.
-It is priced at $299 a month.
+- Standard – Includes everything from development and much more like publishing rights and connections.
+It costs $299 a month.

 If you are looking to make online multiplayer games or just games with cloud services, look no further than PlayFab, a very complete game backend development stack that has proved to be very successful.

-PlayFab is not limited to online games, though, as it is also able to make the backends of single-player games.
+PlayFab is not limited to online games, though, as it can also make the backends of single-player games.
 But since PlayFab has an official partnership with Photon, the most popular multiplayer service (Unity3D also uses it to provide online functionality), PlayFab’s forte is, without a doubt, multiplayer games.

 PlayFab can provide a lot of features no other game backend team can provide, like player management, adding in-game messaging, and so on.
 Plus, their new marketplace is impressive and ever-so-growing.
 Customers can buy/download features that will make their backend game even stronger.